 As you may know, there are essentially two ways in which to register a trademark.
-The first is to file your trademark application on an “in-use” basis.
-This means that your trademark is already being used in commerce in connection with the advertising and sale of the products and/or services recited in your trademark application.
+The first is to file your trademark application under Section 1(a) (use in commerce).
+This means that your trademark is already being used in commerce in connection with the advertising and sale of all the products and/or services recited in your trademark application.

-Now that you know that “use in commerce” can’t just be for the purpose of submitting a trademark application, an Amendment to Allege Use, or the Statement of Use, we need to turn to how the trademark must be used in order to meet the “use in commerce” threshold.
+Now that you know that use in commerce can’t just be for the purpose of submitting a trademark application, an Amendment to Allege Use, or the Statement of Use, we next need to address proof of use.
+Or, in other words, how the trademark must be used in order to meet the use in commerce threshold.

 If your trademark application is for products, your trademark will be considered to be in use in commerce when: